WA9ONY/LoRa/LilygoT-Echo/README.md

 <HR>

-## Lilygo T-Echo Meshtastic IOs App Note
+## Lilygo T-Echo Meshtastic IOs App Notee

 Meshtastic IOs app notes.
 + When switching to another Lilygo T-Eecho radio the app's node list is not changed from the previous radio.